History of the Jews in Ukraine: Pogroms across Podolia

-On 15 February 1919, during the Ukrainian-Soviet war, Otaman Ivan Semesenko initiated a pogrom Proskurov in which many Jews were massacred on Shabbat (parashah Tesaveh).
+On 15 February 1919, during the Ukrainian-Soviet war, Otaman Ivan Semesenko initiated a pogrom in Proskurov in which many Jews were massacred on Shabbat (parashah Tesaveh).
 Semesenko claimed that the pogrom was in retaliation for a previous Bolshevik uprising that he believed was led by Jews.

 According to the pinqasim record books those murdered in the pogrom included 390 men, 309 women and 76 children.
 The number of wounded exceeded 500.
 Two weeks later Order 131 was published in the central newspaper by the head of Directorate of Ukraine.
 In it Symon Petliura denounced such actions and eventually executed Otaman Semesenko by firing-squad in 1920.
 Semesenko's brigade was disarmed and dissolved.
 This event is especially remarkable because it was used to justify Sholem Schwarzbard's assassination of the Ukrainian leader in 1926.
 Although Petliura's direct involvement was never proven, Schwartzbard was acquitted in revenge.
 The series of Jewish pogroms around Ukraine culminated in the Kyiv pogroms of 1919 between June and October of that year.